What is Telehealth?

 Telehealth Checklist: Before Your First Appointment

-- Read and complete the "Telehealth Client Office Policies and Consent Form" located on the forms page of our website.
+Read and complete the "Telehealth Client Office Policies and Consent Form" located on the forms page of our website.
 Make sure you understand all aspects of the document and contact our office with any questions.
+If you wish to enroll in autopay, please mail that form as sending scanned credit card information is not secure.

-- Submit both your completed "Initial Paperwork" and "Telehealth Client Office Policies and Consent Form" documents to our office by mailing, faxing, or emailing them to us.
-We must receive these documents no less than 3 days before your appointment.
+Submit both your completed "Initial Paperwork" and "Telehealth Client Office Policies and Consent Form" documents to our office by mailing, faxing, or emailing them to us.
+We must receive these documents no less than 3 business days before your appointment.
+The forms must be on file at the time of your appointment and they can take time to process.
+Appointments will have to be rescheduled if paperwork is not received in advance of the appointment.

 Connecting to a TElehealth session